 - Cutting and tearing the paper as a result of frustration

-- Cutting or snipping a helping parent, teacher, or therapist
+- When snipping paper, using scissors to cut a helping parent, teacher, or therapist

 - Demonstrating visual distraction (paying attention to visual distractions in the classroom or home environment)